 A mid-body lift is a similar procedure, also known as a torsoplasty.
 This treats the same areas as a lower body lift, as well as the abdominal areas, namely the stomach and back.
 It does not cover all the areas of a full body lift, but is good for those who want to see a change in the abdominal area as well as the lower body.

 Dr. Hardaway personalizes the procedure to the patient’s specific needs.
-The cost of a body lift varies, depending on which areas the surgery is performed.
+The cost varies, depending on which areas the surgery is performed.
 Dr. Hardaway has payment plans available, so be sure to inquire during your consultation.
 For any financing options please fill out the CareCredit financing application on our website.
 The procedure is not usually covered by insurance.
 Occasionally, insurance will cover removal of excess skin on the abdomen after massive weight loss.

 Results from a body lift will last a lifetime, provided that the recipient has proper diet and exercise to maintain their new shape.
 Surgery is not a replacement for proper diet and exercise.
 Losing a few pounds after a body lift should not have a dramatic effect, but an extreme amount of weight loss could cause skin to sag again.
 This varies from patient to patient, and has to do with the specific skin and needs of each patient.
 Dr. Hardaway will discuss this for you as you prepare for your surgery.